نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

 Iran's dramatic literature contains a variety of characters and narratives that can help us understand contemporary history.
-Phenomenology of illness, which explores the experiences of individuals with abnormal bodies during illness or disorder, presents an opportunity to examine the lived experiences of this social minority.
+Phenomenology of illness, which explores the experiences of individuals with abnormal bodies during illness, examines the lived experiences of this social minority.
 In this article, the authors discuss the representation of the patient's body in selected works of Iranian dramatic literature and compare the physical experiences of the characters.
-The goal of this article is to explore how sick or abnormal bodies are portrayed in contemporary Iranian performing arts and to propose ways to address negative attitudes toward these bodies in artistic creation.
+The goal is to explore how sick or abnormal bodies are portrayed in contemporary Iranian performing arts and to propose ways to address negative attitudes toward these bodies in artistic creation.

 This qualitative research was conducted using a descriptive-analytical method and relied on documentary sources for data collection.
 The authors note that the representation of sick bodies in contemporary Iranian drama literature is limited, but aspects of illness phenomenology and physical disorder symptoms are evident in the descriptions of the characters in the discussed plays.
-The authors suggest that a more accurate understanding of body awareness disorders can help artists create new forms in their plays.
+The authors suggest that a more accurate understanding of body awareness disorders can help artists achieve new perspectives and insights in their plays.

 This research used purposeful sampling for data collection, and the theoretical framework is based on the phenomenological approach.
 Phenomenology refers to the tradition initiated by Edmund Husserl in the early 20th century and further developed by later philosophers.
-After Husserl, Martin Heidegger developed the knowledge of phenomenology with a reference to him.
+After Husserl, Martin Heidegger developed the knowledge of phenomenology with a reference to Husserl.
 Heidegger believed that the world is not something separate from man that can be analyzed.
 Man and existence are two sides of the same coin.
-This movement reached France after Germany, and French philosophers such as Jean-Paul Sartre and Maurice Merleau-Ponty pointed out the importance of the body as a mediator between consciousness and the world.
+This notion was continued by French philosophers, such as Jean-Paul Sartre and Maurice Merleau-Ponty, who pointed out the importance of the body as a mediator between consciousness and the world.

-Illness, physical abnormality, or disability puts a person in a minority position socially.
+Illness, physical abnormality, or disability puts a person in a social minority position.
 And like members of any other minority group, the mentally and physically ill may also be subject to being forgotten, marginalized, and ignored.

 Artists, like other members of a community, are exposed to the harm of misbehavior with this minority group.
 They may forget and ignore people with diseased or abnormal bodies in their work, marginalize them, fail to understand their different ways of relating to the world, and worst of all, ridicule them or use them to win the audience's pity.